Description

 Application Procedure

-Submit the completed online Collaborative Research application (at the bottom of this page) by the deadline.
+Applicants must submit the completed online Collaborative Research Grant application (at the bottom of this page) by the stated deadline.
 Required proposal components are listed below.
 Incomplete applications will not be considered for funding.
-All materials must be written in at least 11-point Arial or Times New Roman font, with one-inch margins and single spacing, and saved as a pdf file.
+All materials must be written in at least 11-point Arial or Times New Roman font, with 1-inch margins and single spacing, and saved as a PDF.

 - List current and pending support for each investigator (no page limit).
-Any format is allowed, including current and pending support used by NSF and NIH.
+Applicants must include current and pending support for each investigator.
+There is no page limit.
+Any format is acceptable, including NSF or NIH current and pending support formats.

-- Prior reviews , if applicable.
-If the SSRI Collaborative Research Grant money is being used to resubmit an external proposal that was previously declined, the application should include a summary of the significant criticisms raised in the review and an explanation of how the SSRI Collaborative Grant will be used to address these criticisms.
+- Prior reviews, if applicable.
+If the SSRI Collaborative Research Grant will support the revision or resubmission of an external proposal that was previously declined, the application should include a summary of the significant criticisms raised in the prior review and an explanation of how the SSRI-funded work will address those concerns.

 Evaluation Criteria